-Don’t miss the opportunity to discover more about Melbourne’s vibrant Royal Botanic Gardens in the Garden Discovery Tour.
-Led by an experienced, knowledgeable guide, discover the natural flora and fauna in Melbourne as you peruse rolling landscapes, towering trees and glittering lakes.
+Don’t miss the opportunity to discover more about Melbourne’s vibrant Royal Botanic Gardens on one of their free guided walking tours.
+Led by an experienced, knowledgeable guide, discover the natural flora and fauna in Melbourne as you wander through rolling landscapes, towering trees and glittering lakes.

 Opened in 2002, Federation Square is one of Melbourne’s contemporary architectural icons.
 Tours of this three-hectare site are offered at 11am daily except Sundays, and explore its history, engineering and distinctive architecture.
-From the main plaza’s textured, undulating sandstone paving to the buildings’ angular, geometric Deconsructivist exteriors, it’s a must for design fans.
+From the main plaza’s textured, undulating sandstone paving to the buildings’ angular, geometric deconstructivist exteriors, it’s a must for design fans.

 The Ian Potter Centre: NGV Australia is among Federation Square’s tenants, and home to some of the nation’s most important home-grown art.
 Nearby, NGV International showcases the National Gallery of Victoria’s impressive international collection.
-Both offer regular free tours of the highlights, specific collections and individual exhibitions, and gallery entry is also on the house.
+Both offer regular free tours of the highlights and exhibitions, and gallery entry is also on the house.
 Impressed?
 Just wait until you see the art!